 Carol Lehrer Crawford is an artist practicing in Sydney, Australia.
-She has been creating sculptures for over a decade in a variety of materials including bronze, alabaster and plaster.
-She is recognised for her organic interlocking forms.
+She creates sculptures in a variety of materials including alabaster, marble, soapstone, bronze and plaster.
+She works interpretively, and is recognised for her organic interlocking feminine forms.

 Carol Lehrer Crawford was born in Sydney, Australia.
 From a very young age, she has been a day-dreamer and fascinated with objects and artistic pursuits.
 It was when she came in contact with Tom Bass early in the 2000’s, that the world of sculpture was opened up to her.
 Bass became her mentor and teacher.
 She studied in his studio school in Erskineville, alongside him and other practicing sculptors.
 Tom taught her to ‘see’ and find the essence of things, ‘keep things simple’ and ‘not make things up’.
 His words ring in her ears regularly as she is working on a piece.